 By ALEX PODLOGAR

-When Michael Campbell fired off the tweet that raced through the golf world on Sunday, a memory came rushing back.
+When Michael Campbell fired off the tweet that raced through the golf world a while back, a memory came rushing back.

 It was seven years ago, and there I was, standing there, baking in the sun and wondering just how I could possibly forget to put on sunscreen.

 There were no trees near the practice range at the 2013 U.S. Open at Merion.
 And in the blinding midday sun, with barely a cloud in the sky, not even the range grandstand could offer relief.

 Stand, bake, sweat and burn.
 That’s all I could do.

 The player I wanted to talk to was hard at work, certainly sweating more than me.
 And, even as I stood there with my amateur video camera – the one with the funny little squirrel microphone that Sir Nick Faldo had made fun of – and feeling very much out of place next to the network heavyweights, this guy was struggling more than I was.